Monday, January 28, 2019

 Nothing earth-shatteringly exciting and just perfect.

-...and headed to Torr Na Lochs.
-We had planned to have one glass, but got sucked into the firepit area with a full bottle and some friendly folks.
-The day before, the winds were kind of ridiculous, but on Sunday it was mild and only slightly breezy...
+and headed to Torr Na Lochs.
+We sat at the firepit area with a full bottle and some friendly folks.
+The day before, the winds were kind of ridiculous, but on Sunday it was mild and only slightly breezy.

 I'm a sucker for firepits.